22 seconds by cncdivi

 Radial Chip Thinning (aka I’m an Expert and I ran the Machine too slowly without even knowing it)

-Would you believe that especially for light cuts, the basic math combined with SFM and chip load tables often gives results that are wrong and radically increase the wear on your tools?
+Would you believe that especially for light cuts, the basic feeds and speeds formulas combined with SFM and chip load tables often gives results that are wrong and radically increase the wear on your tools?

 First thing to note is that the recommended chip loads and SFM vary depending on the exact operation being performed, and in particular, the depths of cuts.
 If you’re just using the basic shop math around SFM and chip load, no such compensation is available.